iborba/cryptotao_test_code/README.md

 * To run your project locally, you can run `$ npm run start:dev ` Then, in your preferred client, try this request: curl --request GET --url http://localhost:3000/api and you'll receive a Hello World message

+There is one file called *insomnia-collection.json* on which you can run all endpoints made.